 I have been putting them together for over ten years and they are one of my favourite things to create.
 To date, I have written and illustrated over fifty different letters, though not all of them are currently available.

 Within my Father Christmas letters, I have tried to create nothing short of a complete magical world.
-There are characters everywhere, from Mr Likesalist, the fussy elf who likes everything just so, to the endlessly upbeat Northern Witch who lives in an icy cave in the Tricksydrift Mountains and is always ready to snatch up her broom and speed over whenever Father Christmas needs her help.
+There are characters everywhere, from Mr Likesalist, the fussy elf who likes everything just so, to the endlessly upbeat Northern Witch who lives in an icy cave in the Tricksydrift Mountains and is always ready to snatch up her broom and speed over when Father Christmas needs her help.
 Christmas House – where Father Christmas lives – is also a character in itself.
-It is as old as the magical mountains it sits at the foot of and even Father Christmas doesn’t know all its secrets, nor even how big it is.
+It is as old as the mountains it sits at the foot of and even Father Christmas doesn’t know all its secrets, or even how big it is.
 It is stuffed to the rafters with magical creatures; friendly spiders, busy fairies, grumbling gnomes, mischievous mice and even the odd piece of chatty furniture…

 Literally thousands of children have enjoyed the Father Christmas letters over the years and many parents have even been kind enough to drop me a line saying how much they’ve enjoyed them.
 I am always so happy to hear that!
 The online world can be somewhat anonymous and I love to hear from a real person and imagine a real child reading a letter – it’s such a pleasure and makes me feel extremely lucky to be doing what I do.